History of The Arc

 Present Day

-Our recreation program continues to offer primarily virtual events.
-Even during a pandemic, the program offers Bingo, birthday parties, book club, microwave cooking classes, and even dances.
+Our recreation program provides a mix of virtual and in-person events.
+The program offers Bingo, birthday parties, book club, microwave cooking classes, dances, art classes, movie club, and more.

-We now serve nearly 100 individuals in 17 group homes and 9 supported living sites.
+We now serve 76 individuals in 17 group homes (2 more opening in 2024) and 6 supported living sites.

-Family support (through virtual workshops, information and referral, and chair yoga) serves over 1,000 every year.
-The Circle of Support Conference was held virtually on November 5, 2022.
+Family support (through virtual workshops, information and referral, and workshops serves over 1,000 every year.
+The Circle of Support Conference will be held in person at Hylton High School on November 2, 2024.

 Spinaweb is one of the longest continuously operated businesses in Occoquan and now sells merchandise worldwide.